phalcon-orphanage/docs/en/reference/models.rst

 Behaviors
 ---------
-Behaviors are shared conducts that several models may adopt in order to re-use code, the ORM provides a API to implement behaviors in your models.
-Also you can use the events and callbacks as seen before as an alternative to implement Behaviors with more freedom.
+Behaviors are shared conducts that several models may adopt in order to re-use code, the ORM provides an API to implement behaviors in your models.
+Also, you can use the events and callbacks as seen before as an alternative to implement Behaviors with more freedom.

-A behavior must be added in the model initializer, a model can has zero or more behaviors:
+A behavior must be added in the model initializer, a model can have zero or more behaviors:

 .. code-block:: php